-When a TAXII Server returns a successful response code of 200 to a DELETE, any subsequent attempts to fetch that object from the collection using the Get Objects Endpoint MUST return either an HTTP 401 (Unauthorized) or an HTTP 404 (Not Found) response.
+When a TAXII Server returns a successful response code of 200 to a DELETE, any subsequent attempts to fetch that object/version from the collection by an authorized client using the Get Objects Endpoint MUST return an HTTP 404 (Not Found) response.
 Furthermore, any subsequent attempts to fetch the collection manifest or its contents MUST NOT return the object in the result.
-Subsequent attempts to fetch the object from other collections present on the TAXII server MAY also return an HTTP 404 (Not Found) response, and subsequent attempts to fetch the collection manifest or its contents MUST NOT return the object in the result.
+Subsequent attempts to fetch the object from other collections present on the TAXII server MAY also return an HTTP 404 (Not Found) response, and subsequent attempts to fetch the collection manifest or its contents of other collections which contained the object MAY not return the object in the result.